ace-racer/ai-investmate/README.md

 - `ai-investmate-openai` with the key: `OPENAI_API_KEY` with your OpenAI API key

 ### Running the application
-1. Rename the `.env_template` file to `.env` and add the values for the secrets there without spaces or quotes
+1. Rename the `.env_template` file to `.env` and add the values for the secrets there without spaces
 2. `chmod +x run.sh` and `./run.sh` to start the backend and the frontend
 3. The app should be available at `http://localhost:8511` using the default settings